medialab/minet/docs/cli.md

 hierchical trie before attempting to match the second file's ones.

 positional arguments:
   column1                                         Name of the url column in the first file. file1                                           Path to the first file. column2                                         Name of the url column in the second file. file2                                           Path to the second file.

 optional arguments:
   -h, --help                                      show this help message and exit -o OUTPUT, --output OUTPUT                      Path to the output joined file.
 By default, the join will be printed to stdout.
+  -p MATCH_COLUMN_PREFIX, --match-column-prefix MATCH_COLUMN_PREFIX
+                                                  Optional prefix to add to the first file's column names to avoid conflicts.
   -s SELECT, --select SELECT                      Columns from the first file to keep, separated by comma.
   --separator SEPARATOR                           Split indexed url column by a separator?

 examples: